OurGreenway

 1. Restructured the navigation

-• "Our Work" was overloaded - it holds programs, publications, and research.
+• "Our Work" was overloaded - it held programs, publications, and research.

 • Participants were unsure whether "Join Us" meant events, membership, volunteering, or donating.